|

 They want regular and generous watering (brassicas in general like having wet leaves, so water freely).

 Again: Keep firmly in mind that sprouts that have not been exposed to one or more pretty solid freezes are nearly tasteless.
-This is most definitely a late fall crop!
-Keep it going as long as you can--it might surprise you and continue bearing right through the winter, snows and all.
+This is most definitely a late fall—or even winter—crop!
+Keep it going as long as you can—it might well continue bearing right through the winter, snows and all.

 If any of the lower leaves of the plant show any yellowing, at once strip them off.
 (By the way: the younger, tender leaves can be cooked up much like collards or turnip greens, if that's your idea of a good time.)